 - Community and large scale: from one year to several years depending on the complexity of the planning process.

 Currently planning permission is required for all scales of turbine.
 Planning permission can be one of the biggest barriers to larger schemes and can cause significant delays.
-More information on planning permission is available on the ‘Wind energy project checklist'.

 How and where wind energy works